ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 \[

-TODO: Specify how the AS issues an Access Token that dynamically updates the access rights of C. (See below for pre-requirements and a high-level direction)
+TODO: Specify how the AS issues an access token that dynamically updates the access rights of C. (See below for pre-requirements and a high-level direction)

 (This should be specified with content in the present section, as well as in {{sec-c-as-token-endpoint}} and {{sec-rs-update-access-rights}}).